 Early Childhood Coordinator

 Maggie has been working with families for almost two decades as a childbirth educator, doula and Early Childhood parent mentor.
 She previously worked at The Brooklyn Waldorf School in NYC in the Early Childhood and Admissions departments and at the Detroit Waldorf School teaching in the Early Childhood and working on the Outreach Committee.
 She has her Waldorf Early Childhood Teacher Certification from Sunbridge Institute.
-Maggie enjoys music, travel, writing and being a mother of three RSAA students.
+Maggie enjoys music, travel, writing and being a mother of three RSSAA students.

 Kindergarten – (Bluebird)